ssMMiles/discord-api-proxy/README.md

 | `BUCKET_TTL`               | How long the proxy will cache bucket info for.
 Set to `0` to store forever, but this isn't recommended.
 Defaults to `86400000` (24h), except for interaction buckets (Ignores this value, always 15 minutes).
 If trying to save memory consider using `maxmemory` and `allkeys-lru` on your Redis instance. |

 ## Warnings

-### Slightly Reduced Throughput
-When sending globally ratelimited requests, the proxy currently starts the 1s bucket time from when the first response is received as Discord never provide the exact time.
-This can cause the proxy to be slightly over-restrictive depending on your , with a bot where the global ratelimit is 50 only being allowed up to ~47 requests per second.

 ### HTTP2 Connection Drops
 These are caused by the underlying HTTP library, see https://github.com/hyperium/hyper/issues/2500.
 If you're seeing errors, you should use the `DISABLE_HTTP2` environment variable until the linked issue is resolved.